-NOTICE IS HEREBY GIVEN that the 2023 Annual Meeting of Shareholders (the "Annual Meeting" or the "Meeting") of Milestone Pharmaceuticals Inc., a corporation existing under the laws of the province of Québec (the "Company" or "Milestone"), will be held on Wednesday, June 7, 2023, at 11:00 a.m., Eastern Time.
-The Meeting will take place via a virtual meeting portal through which you can listen to the Meeting, submit questions and vote online.
-The Meeting can be accessed by visiting https://meetnow.global/MVQUQR2.
+NOTICE IS HEREBY GIVEN that the 2024 Annual Meeting of Shareholders (the "Annual Meeting") or the "Meeting") of Milestone Pharmaceuticals Inc., a corporation existing under the laws of the province of Québec (the "Company" or "Milestone"), will be held on Wednesday, August 28, 2024, at 11:00 a.m., Eastern Time.
+The Meeting will take place via a virtual meeting portal through which registered shareholders and duly appointed proxyholderscan listen to the Meeting, submit questions and vote online.
+The Meeting can be accessed by visiting https://meetnow.global/MLPVQH5.
+The Annual Meeting is being held virtually to enable greater participation by shareholders, and all shareholders, regardless of geographic location and equity ownership, will have an equal opportunity to participate.
 You will not be able to attend the Meeting in person.